-- Ranked 2nd in Canada and 87th in the world for the MBA Program (Financial Times Global MBA Ranking 2019)
+- 1st in Canada and 20th globally for MBA programs (America Economia Global MBA Ranking 2021)

 McGill University is...

-With faculty hailing from every corner of the globe, The Desautels Faculty of Management provides a truly global approach and perspective to teaching and research.
-Most of our faculty are involved in research and collaborations that cross international borders.
+With faculty hailing from every corner of the globe, the Desautels Faculty of Management provides a truly global approach and perspective to teaching and research.

 The finest students

-The Rhodes Scholarship is widely considered to be one of the world's most prestigious scholarships.
-More thanany other Canadian university, McGill can lay claim to an astounding 145 Rhodes Scholars.
+More than any other Canadian university, McGill can lay claim to an astounding 147 Rhodes Scholars.
 Among these, four Rhodes Scholars hail from the Desautels Faculty of Management.